Increasing Pump Reliability and Life

 The majority of the failure mechanisms that significantly reduce the reliability and life of a centrifugal pump are caused by operation away from the pump best efficiency point (BEP).
 To achieve best-in-class life, it is essential to either operate close to the pump BEP (which is always the preferred method) or to provide provisions that anticipate the various effects of off-BEP operation and attempt to mitigate these consequences.

 The pump BEP is the operating condition at which the angle of the fluid entering the impeller is parallel to the impeller blade.
 The farther that one operates away from the BEP, the greater dissimilarity between the flow incidence angles and the inlet vane geometry.
 Similarly, as the pump operation becomes farther removed from BEP, the possibility of serious problems and the severity of existing problems will almost always increase.

-The most detrimental effects of operation away from the best efficiency point are experienced due to:
+The most detrimental effects of operation that affect pump reliability and life, away from the best efficiency point, are experienced due to:

 - Suction recirculation

 - Opening of wear ring clearances

 Each of these problems will induce other problems that negatively impact reliability and performance, such as separation-cavitation, axial shuttling or increased shaft deflection.
 These problems will decrease your pump’s reliability and life.